 Sometimes the best way to get what we want is by asking.
 The person won’t always say yes, but most people will at least hear you out.
 And if they say no, it doesn’t hurt that you tried – and it shows that your expectations were realistic instead of inflated.

-In the case of resort fees, it’s important to remember that – much like baggage fees – they’re not mandatory.
-If you feel like you didn’t get your money’s worth by paying the resort fee, speak up and ask if it can be waived.
+Regarding resort fees, it’s important to remember that – much like baggage fees – they’re not mandatory.
+If you feel you didn’t get your money’s worth by paying the resort fee, speak up and ask if it can be waived.

 You might be surprised at how many hotels are willing to waive the fee, especially if you can make a case for why you didn’t use the hotel’s amenities.
 Just be polite, and don’t be afraid to ask.